-Rebecca Dupont CRP Project Manager
+CRP Project Manager

 Responsible for the development, implementation, and maintenance of CRP contracts.
 Tracks, reviews, and approves deliverables.
 Participates in the development, approval, implementation, and maintenance of written QA standards (e.g., Program Guidance, SOPs, QAPPs, QMP).
-Coordinates the review and approval of CRP QAPPs Ensures maintenance of QAPPs Assists CRP Lead QA Specialist in conducting Basin Planning Agency audits.
+Coordinates the review and approval of CRP QAPPs in coordination with the CRP Project Quality Assurance Specialist.
+Ensures maintenance of QAPPs.
+Assists CRP Lead QA Specialist in conducting Basin Planning Agency audits.
 Verifies QAPPs are being followed by contractors and that projects are producing data of known quality.
 Coordinates project planning with the Basin Planning Agency Project Manager.
 Reviews and approves data and reports produced by contractors.
 Notifies QA Specialists of circumstances which may adversely affect the quality of data derived from the collection and analysis of samples.
 Develops, enforces, and monitors corrective action measures to ensure contractors meet deadlines and scheduled commitments.